Good Dental Hygiene for a Lifetime of Smiles!

 How much does it cost?

 The treatment is very affordable, especially considering the value that decay protections offer your child.
 Most dental insurance companies cover the cost of sealants.
-Some companies, however, have age and tooth limitations.
+However, some companies have age and tooth restrictions.
 Check with your benefits provider about your child’s coverage and talk to your pediatric dentist about the exact cost of sealants for your child.